Clay-Ferguson/quantizr/README-K8.md

 # Kubernetes Notes

 This doc should contain all the relevant info about how to run (at least the DEV environment) in minikube rather than on the host.
+(NOTE: This is a work in progress and Quanta is not YET capable of deploying to K8)

 Run `k8-start-minikube.sh` first to boot minikube.